 by Stu Dent

 DLC offers learning opportunities for students aged from 5 to 16 based all over Dorset who find themselves outside mainstream education either on a permanent or temporary basis.
-DLC also currently offers 24 places to students who suffer from social, emotional and mental health needs.
+DLC also currently offers 24 places to students with social, emotional and mental health needs.
 We deliver a holistic approach and bespoke timetable to each pupil supporting both their academic and emotional needs.
 The school provides extensive pastoral support to all young people.

 The aim for most students is to re-engage with their studies and DLC tries to keep all its students engaged in a number of core subject areas – English, Maths, Science, ICT and Art.
 Towards the end of year 10 and then throughout year 11 additional sessions in English, Maths and Science are offered in preparation for GCSE.

 Furthermore long-term students who enter years 10 and 11 can be entered for five or more GCSE/Entry Level subjects.
-In addition to the core subjects students can study GCSEs in Geography, Citizenship, DT Resistant Materials and DT Product Design.
+In addition to the core subjects students can study GCSEs in Geography, Religious Studies, Citizenship, DT Resistant Materials and DT Product Design.

 To read the Dorset Echo's article of 10th December 2018 click here.